Why Title Tags Matter

 - Title tags with years in the title generated a 4.9% higher click-through rate.
 For example: Top 5 Social Media Apps For 2021

-In his book, Think Better, Tim Hurson defines an interesting phenomenon that clearly proves why writing several title tags is better than just a few.
-One of his key points is the miracle of the third third.
-It works something like this; if you’re looking to generate 100 different ideas, studies have shown that the ideas will generally fall into three different groups.
+In Think Better, by Tim Hurson, he defines an interesting phenomenon that proves why writing several title tags is better than just a few.
+One key point he makes is the miracle of the “third third.”
+The rule is: if you’re looking to generate 100 different ideas, studies have shown that the ideas will generally fall into three different categories.

 The First Third

 The first category consists of the most obvious title tags.
 They’re more generic and don’t evoke emotion or action.
 Simply, they are the least creative title tags, but that can be expected for this first category.
 Many bloggers stop here and choose a title from this category.
 Begin by writing five title tags that are relevant to your blog post.
 If you get stumped at three or think those three are the best you’ve ever written, force yourself to come up with at least two more.

 The Second Third